shananas/ValorOnly/README.md

 Play as Valor Form the whole time.
 (Except STT, PL, and Atlantica for now)

-Currently 1 crash changing Soras primary keyblade (Don't do that unless in STT PL or Atlantica or maybe a forced menu idk didnt test that)
+Currently you crash if you change Soras primary keyblade (Don't do that unless in STT PL or Atlantica where you are not Valor Form Sora)